 Subject description

-Safety standards in the area of automation systems (Ingress Protection – IP, IK rating, equipment in hazardous areas)
+Safety standards in the area of automation (Ingress Protection – IP, IK rating, equipment in explosion hazardous areas).

-sensors (position, path, speed, acceleration, force, torque, level, flow, temperature, pressure, proximity, distance, humidity, thermal conductivity, viscosity, density, analytical measurements, special measurements),
+Measurement systems.
+Commonly used sensors (position, path, velocity, acceleration, force, torque, level, flow, temperature, pressure, proximity, distance, humidity, thermal conductivity, viscosity, density, analytical measurements, special measurements), machine-vision-based measurement systems, transducers.

-actuators (electrical, hydraulic and pneumatic motors, control and on/off valves, pumps)
+Actuator systems: actuators (electrical, hydraulic and pneumatic motors, control and on/off valves, pumps), power converters (frequency converter, relay, electro-pneumatic valve, electro-hydraulic valve).

-Main stress will be given to parameterisation of instrumentation and its implementation in the control and supervisory systems.
+Emphasis is placed on the parameterization of the instrumentation and its implementation in the control systems.

 The subject is taught in programs